flexera-public/policy_templates/cost/azure/rightsize_compute_instances/README.md

 - *Exclusion Tag Key* - An Azure-native instance tag key to ignore instances that you don't want to consider for downsizing.
 Example: exclude_utilization.
 - *Automatic Actions* - When this value is set, this policy will automatically take the selected action(s).
 - *Subscription Allowed List* - Allowed Subscriptions, if empty, all subscriptions will be checked.
+- *Azure Endpoint* - The endpoint to send Azure API requests to.
+Recommended to leave this at default unless using this policy with Azure China.
 - *Log to CM Audit Entries* - Boolean for whether or not to log any debugging information from actions to CM Audit Entries, this should be left set to No on Flexera EU.

 Please note that the "Automatic Actions" parameter contains a list of action(s) that can be performed on the resources.
 When it is selected, the policy will automatically execute the corresponding action on the data that failed the checks, post incident generation.
 Please leave it blank for *manual* action.